Rennsteig - Thuringian Forest in April 2022

 Since I was only hiking for four days and three nights, I stuffed my 24L daypack (Gregory Arrio 24 RC; see photo below) to not have to take my heavier trekking backpack.
 Surprisingly, I was able to carry everything I needed.

-For the overnights I took my tarp with me.
-My tent does not fit in my backpack anyway and also weighs 2.5 kg / 5.5 lbs more.
+For the overnights, I took my tarp with me.
+My tent does not fit in my backpack anyway and weighs 2.5 kg / 5.5 lbs more than the tarp.
 The Tarp is just a green 2x3 m / 6.5x10 ft hardware store tarpaulin with eyelets for 6.50 € from the German Bauhaus hardware store, so no expensive super-duper-ultralight stuff of Hilleberg.
-Of course, for the Tarp one must take pegs and some cord.
-As supports I have taken my hiking poles.
+Of course, one must take pegs and some cord for the tarp.
+As supports, I have taken my hiking poles.

 My backpack with two water bottles, waterproof bag and tarp on the left.

-In terms of clothing, I had of course long pants, hiking boots, hiking socks and a rain jacket with.
-Plus normal t-shirts and two/three pairs of underpants and thin and thick socks.
-I drive the 2-socks strategy (thin sneaker socks and over it thick hiking socks).
+In terms of clothing, I brought, of course, long pants, hiking boots, hiking socks and a rain jacket.
+Plus regular T-shirts and three pairs of underpants and thin and thick socks.
+I drive the 2-socks strategy (thin sneaker socks and thick hiking socks on top).

 For sleeping, I took my Ultralight Air Mat (highly recommended!) from Sea To Summit and a summer sleeping bag from Frilufts with me.
 But since it was April, I got myself a fleece inlay in addition, which worked together quite well.
 My winter sleeping bag fits – similar to my tent – not in the backpack anyway.

 For cooking, I used my simple Essential Trail Stove from Primus with a normal gas cartridge.
-I also had a windbreak, which was very usful!
+I also had a windbreak, which was very useful!

 Food